jone3247/Genuary/README.md

-# Genuary
+# Generative Art

-Creating art with code from the https://genuary.art/ prompts.
-Strictly fun!
+Personal art projects!
+Some from the Genuary challenge, some just my own.

-## Prompts
+## Genuary Prompts

 Jan.
 24 - Create your own pseudo-random number generator and visually check the results.